ITT-25/assignment-08-replicating-team-lila/README.md

 The application will directly pickup `FluidSynth` after installation.
 For more installation options visit the [FluidSynth wiki](https://github.com/FluidSynth/fluidsynth/wiki/Download).

+## Soundfont

+You will need a soundfont file to play the piano sounds.
+You can download the recommended soundfont [here](https://musical-artifacts.com/artifacts/6576).
+Place the downloaded soundfont file in the `implementation` directory and rename it to `soundfont.sf2`.

 # Running the Application